 On 23 December 2021, the Holy Father appointed him as interim Prefect of the Dicastery for Promoting Integral Human Development as of 1 January 2022.

-On September 24, 2013, Pope Francis confirmed him as head of the Pontifical Council for Justice and Peace and, in 2016, appointed him as the first Prefect of the new Dicastery for Promoting Integral Human Development.
+On 23 April 202s, the Holy Father appointed him as Prefect of the Dicastery for Promoting Integral Human Development.